mochaprod/chirp/README.md

 ### Load

 Able to handle a load of 1000 concurrent users sending a total 200,000 requests over 10-12 minutes (about 250-300 requests per second).
+The tail latency (95th percentile) was around 150ms.

 ### Hardware